Trump documents probe: Judge appears open to special master

 The department has also expressed concerns that the appointment could delay the investigation, in part because a special master probably would need to obtain a security clearance to review the records and special authorization from intelligence agencies.

-But Cannon, who said she would issue a written ruling at some point, pressed the government on that point, asking, “Ultimately what is the harm?”
+But Cannon, who said she would issue a written ruling at some point, pressed the government on its resistance, asking, “Ultimately what is the harm?”

+The request for a special master last week opened the door for the Justice Department to disclose additional information from its investigation that might not otherwise have become public at this point.
+Late Tuesday, for instance, the department filed a document that cited efforts to obstruct the investigation, saying documents were “likely concealed and removed” from a storage room at Mar-a-Lago.

 Cannon had said on Saturday, before the latest arguments in the matter, that her “preliminary intent” was to appoint a special master.
 It was not clear whether she might make a final determination Thursday or how her view might be affected by the fact that the Justice Department says it has already reviewed potentially privileged documents.